exalted/mdwiki-seed/en/pages/pathfinding.md

 is the difference of height between the two current and parent node, multiplied by a costant **k**.

-** A* ** and its derivated algorithms are assured to find the optimal solution only if the heuristic works properly.
-I still need to check if this heuristic will break this property.
+** A* ** and its derivated algorithms are assured to find the optimal solution only if the cost function works properly.
+I still need to check if this change will break this property.
 We can naively run the customized ** AD* ** algorithm against the ** dijkstra ** during testing (taking in account the slope for each edge). dijkstra will always work anyway.
 If ** dijkstra ** gives a different result, we are wrong :)

 Height